-For seven seasons, Captain Jean-Luc Picard and his crew sought out new life and new civilizations across the galaxy.
+For seven seasons of Star Trek: The Next Generation, Captain Jean-Luc Picard and his crew sought out new life and new civilizations across the galaxy.
 Along the way, they encountered a wild variety of life-forms and space mysteries — everything from an omnipotent being with a penchant for mischief to an ancient Earth novel brought to life on an inhospitable planet.
 Captain Picard could always rely on his trusty bridge crew, but from time to time a new face would appear.
 They’d help the ship surpass the capabilities of warp speed or prevent the collision of time and anti-time or flirt with Wesley Crusher in engineering.

-Bringing gravitas, wisdom, and a fair bit of cowboy diplomacy, Nimoy appears as Spock in season five’s two-parter “Unification.”
+Bringing gravitas, wisdom, and a fair bit of cowboy diplomacy, Nimoy appears as Spock in Season 5’s two-parter “Unification.”
 The episodes are moving in their exploration of two cultures, the Vulcans and Romulans, struggling with their past and future connections.
 The passing of Star Trek creator Gene Roddenberry was also noted with a tribute card at the start of each episode.
-In addition to James Doohan in season six and DeForest Kelley in the very first episode of TNG, Nimoy is here to pass the baton, but in his effortless embodiment of an icon in a new story, he reminds you just how rich and expansive the Star Trek world can be.
+In addition to James Doohan in Season 6 and DeForest Kelley in the very first episode of TNG, Nimoy is here to pass the baton, but in his effortless embodiment of an icon in a new story, he reminds you just how rich and expansive the Star Trek world can be.

 In a shocking twist of fictional fate, Lt.
-Tasha Yar (Denise Crosby) returns to life via some marvelous guest casting in season three’s “Yesterday’s Enterprise.”
-An alternate reality engulfs the ship via a temporal rift, but only Guinan can tell that things are not right, particularly the presence of the chief of security from season one.
+Tasha Yar (Denise Crosby) returns to life via some marvelous guest casting in Season 3’s “Yesterday’s Enterprise.”
+An alternate reality engulfs the ship via a temporal rift, but only Guinan can tell that things are not right, particularly the presence of the chief of security from Season 1.
 Crosby slips seamlessly back into the confident and competent Yar in an episode consistently ranked as both a fan and critical favorite.
 As she navigates the tactical challenges facing the Enterprise-D and Enterprise-C, there’s even time for a little romance with fellow guest star Christopher McDonald.

 Can a special envoy who travels inside a Class 8 probe and wears multicolored pleather from head to toe be anything other than badass?
 Suzie Plakson’s K’Ehleyr, half-human/half-Klingon, is witty, self-assured, and the perfect foil for Worf.
-Plakson appeared in two episodes as K’Ehleyr (and in season one as a Vulcan!).
-Season two’s “The Emissary” gives a notably nuanced glimpse into Klingon love and romance, something both complicated and packed with calisthenics (courtesy of Worf’s Masters of the Universe-style Holodeck fitness program).
+Plakson appeared in two episodes as K’Ehleyr (and in Season 1 as a Vulcan!).
+Season 2’s “The Emissary” gives a notably nuanced glimpse into Klingon love and romance, something both complicated and packed with calisthenics (courtesy of Worf’s Masters of the Universe-style Holodeck fitness program).

 Jonathan Del Arco